shmibs/dotfiles/README.md

 ###MATE

-i'm using mate as a backend to handle all that dconf garbage etc. apart from a few daemons, everything is launched from mate-session
+i'm using mate as a backend to handle dconf garbage / themes / etc.

 ###herbstluftwm